-NEW ISSUE BOOK ENTRY ONLY
+New Issue BOOK ENTRY ONLY

 In the opinion of Bond Counsel, under existing laws, regulations, rulings and judicial decisions and assuming the accuracy of certain representations and continuing compliance with certain covenants, interest on the Offered Bonds is excluded from gross income for federal income tax purposes, except during the period when the Offered Bonds are held by a "substantial user" of the facilities financed by the Offered Bonds or a "related person" within the meaning of Section 147(a) of the Internal Revenue Code of 1986 (the "Code").
-Bond Counsel is further of the opinion that interest on the Offered Bonds is not a specific preference item and is not included in adjusted current earnings for purposes of the federal alternative minimum tax.
+Bond Counsel is further of the opinion that interest on the Offered Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
 In addition, in the opinion of Bond Counsel, under existing statutes, the Offered Bonds, their transfer, the interest payable thereon, and any income derived therefrom, including any profit realized on the sale or exchange thereof, are exempt from taxation of every kind and nature whatsoever by the State of Maryland, except that no opinion is expressed with respect to any exemption from Maryland estate or inheritance taxes.
 See "TAX MATTERS" herein.

-\$42,430,000 COMMUNITY DEVELOPMENT ADMINISTRATION MARYLAND DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT
+\$9,590,000 COMMUNITY DEVELOPMENT ADMINISTRATION MARYLAND DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT

-Housing Revenue Bonds Series 2018 A (Non-AMT)
+Housing Revenue Bonds Series 2019 B (Non-AMT)